 Delete search history

-If for any reason you want to delete the search history of the Windows File Explorer, you can do it.
+If for any reason you want to delete the search history of the Windows Explorer of Files, you can do it.
 Normally the browser remembers all the searches you have done before and when you start writing something in the drawer suggests past searches, this can be very useful and serve to save time, but if you share the computer with someone you could have your reasons to want delete it

 Search File Explorer

-Make Windows 10 Explorer look more like Windows 7
+Make Windows 10 File Explorer look more like Windows 7

 If you do not like the so-called “ribbon” menu that first appeared in Windows 8 and adds a lot of additional options to the file browser at the top, you can get rid of it with a tool called OldNewExplorer that makes your browser look like more to Windows 7.